codemistic/Non-Code/DSA-Roadmap/Roadmap.md

 <h1 align="center">Roadmap for DSA (Data Structure and Algorithms</h1>

-Today’s world is highly reliable on data and their appropriate management through widely used apps and software.
+<h6 align="justify">Today’s world is highly reliable on data and their appropriate management
+through widely used apps and software.
 The backbone for appropriate management of data is Data Structure and Algorithms (for convenience here we will use the term DSA).
 It is a dream for many to achieve expertise in handling and creating these apps and software.
 With this target in mind, they set out on the journey of learning DSA.
-The very first step in the journey is the creation of a complete roadmap to learn data structure and algorithms.
+The very first step in the journey is the creation of a complete roadmap to learn data structure and algorithms.</h6>

 There are 5 main steps in learning DSA.